kennytilton/mxtodomvc/README.md

 ````bash
 git checkout wall-clock
 ````
 The TodoMVC spec does not include a time or date display, but adding now a "wall clock" we will need later for extensions to the spec lets us learn more about Matrix faster.
-Here are the things this tag introduces:
+The wall clock component demonstrates:
 * automatic state management: our first dataflow;
 * DOM efficiency without VDOM complexity;
 * the mxWeb approach to Web Components;